Daph1986/mamamaki/README.md

 UX
 ======

-This is meant to be a B2B site which targets visitors  who are in need of business cards and want to design it themselves.
+This is meant to be a B2C site which targets visitors who are interested in Japanese home cooking.

 ### User stories